praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

 ## Create or configure a property

-Create or configure a property in Launch.
+Create or configure a property in [!DNL Launch].

 >[!NOTE]  Only a user with sufficient rights can create a property.
 See [User Management](user-permissions.md).

 Before beginning, review the [Best practices for planning properties](companies-and-properties.md#best-practices-for-planning-properties) for properties.

-Navigate to your company page, then click Add Property, or select an existing property from the list and click Configure.
+Navigate to your company page, then click [!UICONTROL Add Property], or select an existing property from the list and click [!UICONTROL Configure].

 ![](/help/assets/property-create.jpg)